porter-dev/porter-archive/diffUIWriteUp.md

     - Get the diff view to show for specific UI contents like resources (WIP)
     - For helm chart diff add a right handle scroller to allow users to change diff views based on revision instead of single handedly having to click through different revisions
-    - Once the diff view shows for specific UI highlight various diffs instead of simply showing the side by side comparision
+    - Once the diff view shows for specific UI highlight various diffs instead of simply showing the side by side comparision -Test Ux feel and try to find edge cases where feature might break